November 2024, Istanbul.

 FINAL NOTE:

 While Dink courageously defied Turkish law to assert the reality of historical crimes, he also argued that current discrimination should be the main focus of Armenian human rights work in Turkey.
 He was critical of European governments for refusing to grant Turkey EU membership because of genocide denial.
-He pointed out that European, Russian, and United States governments use the Armenian genocide and the struggle for Kurdish autonomy in Turkey for their own ends, with no honest concern for the human rights of either people.
-The hypocrisy so incensed him, that when France made it illegal to deny Armenian genocide, he planned to go to Paris to defy their law.
-He was assassinated in 2007, before he could do it.
+He pointed out that the European, Russian, and United States governments use the Armenian genocide and the struggle for Kurdish autonomy in Turkey for their own ends, with no honest concern for the human rights of either people.
+The hypocrisy so incensed him that when France made it illegal to deny the Armenian genocide, he planned to go to Paris to defy their law.
+He was assassinated in 2007 before he could do it.

 Dink understood that the abuse of traumatic history takes many forms.
 There are deniers and those who embrace and twist the story for their own purposes.
 (As a Jew, watching the weaponization of antisemitism today, I understand Dink’s frustration.
 When we were in Germany in June of 2024, I saw police harassing a lawful Islamic wedding procession.
 My mind went immediately to stories my father told me about his Jewish childhood in Nazi Germany.
 Unlike the Turkish government, the Germans do not deny the genocide they perpetrated against Jews.
 In fact, they are global leaders in confronting their fascist era.
-But their treatment of Muslim immigrants shows the understanding of “never again,” has not been universal or transferable.)
+But their treatment of Muslim immigrants shows the understanding of “never again” has not been universal or transferable.)

 With that in mind, I have two outsider observations about the lenses we need to use as outsiders to gain a perspective on Turkish geopolitics.

 - Liberate ourselves from the idea that if one imperial power is bad, its enemies are good.
 But don’t mix up liberating anti-campism with Erdogan’s pragmatic and self-aggrandizing anti-campism.
-Erdogan has positioned Turkey so it has good relations with many powers who are enemies: the United States and Russia, Palestine, and Israel.
-The PKK, a Kurdish armed group that has engaged in suicide bombings in Turkey for decades including during our visit, is considered a terrorist organization by both the US and Russia.
+Erdogan has positioned Turkey so it has good relations with many powers that are enemies: the United States and Russia, Palestine, and Israel.
+The PKK, a Kurdish armed group that has engaged in suicide bombings in Turkey for decades, including during our visit, is considered a terrorist organization by both the US and Russia.
 Ironically, Turkey may be the only nation currently engaged in negotiations with the group.